Skip to main content

 Why the model is structured this way

-Suppliers spend an enormous amount of money on customer acquisition — door-to-door sales, telemarketing, mail, ad networks.
-Most of that spending reaches the buyer in the form of an extra fee on the bill or a teaser-rate plan that auto-rolls to variable.
-We sit between the buyer and the supplier, do the comparison work in five minutes, and the supplier pays a flat acquisition cost out of the budget that was going to be spent either way.
-The buyer gets a fixed-rate lock without the sales pressure.
-The supplier gets a clean, contractually compliant customer.
-The economics work because customer acquisition is the largest cost in retail energy, period.
+US retail-energy suppliers spend a meaningful share of their revenue on customer acquisition — door-to-door sales, telemarketing, mail, and ad networks.
+A large share of that spend reaches the buyer in the form of an extra fee on the bill, a teaser-rate plan that auto-rolls to variable, or a fixed-rate plan with margin built in.
+Seenra sits between the buyer and the supplier, does the comparison work in five minutes, and the supplier compensates us out of an acquisition budget that was going to be spent either way.
+The buyer gets a fixed-rate lock without the sales pressure; the supplier gets a clean, contractually compliant customer; the economics work because customer acquisition is the largest controllable cost in retail energy.

-A percentage-of-bill structure would create a conflict of interest — Seenra would earn more from higher rates, which would tilt the ranking toward expensive plans.
-A percentage-of-savings structure has the opposite problem: it would tilt toward whichever supplier promises the largest claimed savings, which is exactly the supplier you should be most skeptical of.
-A flat structure removes the temptation in both directions.
+A percentage-of-bill structure would create a conflict of interest, because Seenra would earn more from higher rates — that would tilt the ranking toward expensive plans.
+A percentage-of-savings structure has the opposite problem: it would tilt the ranking toward whichever supplier promises the largest claimed savings, which is exactly the supplier a careful buyer should be most skeptical of.
+Our methodology ranks on rate × term × confidence — supplier compensation is not an input, and the formula is published so the answer is auditable.

 Common questions